 Release date: January 15

-Why it's great: As the laid-back dance trend takes over music videos, it's difficult for a choreographed routine to stand out.
-But "Casio" embraces what appears to be a relaxed vibe and produces a sneakily complex and energetic dance choreographed by one of the band's members (and the lead dancer in the video).
-The result is a hypnotic quality that matches the song perfectly, and you'll be lulled into a pleasant trance by time you get to the request for Julia to call.
+Why it's great: As the laid-back dance trend takes over music videos, it's increasingly difficult for a choreographed routine to stand out.
+But "Casio" embraces what appears to be a relaxed vibe and produces a complex and energetic dance choreographed by one of the band's members (and the lead dancer in the video).
+The result is a hypnotic quality that matches the low-key beats of "Casio," and you'll be lulled into a pleasant trance by time you get to the request for Julia to call.

 Director: TEMPLE CACHÉ, animated by Oriane Rondeau